-Juicy and plump large shrimp are tossed in panko bread crumbs.
-Then the shrimp are fried until they are perfectly golden brown.
-Then you’ll toss them with our delicious Bang Bang Sauce.
-Every bite has crunchiness with a sweet and spicy flavor from the sauce.
+Juicy and plump large shrimp are tossed in panko breadcrumbs, then the shrimp are fried until they are perfectly golden brown.
+The final touch is tossing them with our delicious Bang Bang Sauce!
+Every bite is full of satisfying crunch and sweet and spicy flavor.

 What Is Bang Bang Shrimp?

 Deep-fried shrimp are tossed in a creamy sauce made with sweet chili sauce, mayonnaise, sriracha, rice vinegar, and garlic.
-You can garnish with fresh herbs like chives or green onions.
+You can garnish the shrimp with fresh herbs like chives or green onions too, if you like.
 The shrimp are delicious on their own, but you can also serve them with a salad or a side of rice.

-Here is what you’ll need to make Bang Bang Shrimp at home.
-Take note that the recipe card below has the exact amounts of each ingredient.
+Here is what you’ll need to make crispy bang bang shrimp at home.
+Take note that the recipe card below has the exact amounts of each ingredient listed.

 - All-Purpose Flour: Flour is used as part of the breading.
 It also helps flavor the shrimp, too, because you’ll mix it with the seasoning.